Release Process

 Release Quality Criteria

-The current backlog of prioritized bugs shall be used as a quality metric to gate the final release.
+The current backlog of prioritized bugs shall also be used as a quality metric to gate the final release.
 The following counts shall be used:

 Bug Count Release Thresholds